 “Only the Young” Lyrics Meaning (Journey)

-โ€œOnly the Youngโ€ by Journey came out in 1985 on the Vision Quest soundtrack.
-The songโ€™s meaning centers on youth, rebellion, and a longing for something better.
-Itโ€™s one of those tracks that captures the restless energy of young people who donโ€™t feel like they fit into the world that older generations have built.
+Created for the film Vision Quest, “Only the Young” by Journey is a rock song about youth, rebellion, and a longing for something better.
+It’s about the restless energy of young people who don’t feel like they fit into the world that older generations have built.

-“Only the Young” Lyrics Meaning: Line by Line
+“Only the Young” Meaning: Line by Line

 Verse 1: Restless and Searching